Thomas Walker & Son: Thomas Walker & Son

+Several different mechanical logs were designed and manufactured by different companies.
+These were generally known as 'patent logs'.

-In 1902 a further improvement was made: the Walker Electric Log, designed so that the log could be read from various sites on the ship, including the ship’s bridge.
+In 1902 a further improvement was made: the Walker Electric Log, designed so that the log could be read from various sites on the ship, including the ship's bridge.
 An important improvement made to the Walker logs was the use of a small impeller on the boat's hull below the waterline.
 This enabled the distance travelled by the ship to be calculated without the need to manually place a log in the water each time.

 As well as ships logs, the company manufactured depth sounding instruments including the Harpoon Depth Finder.
 The instrument is lowered to the seabed and the rotor turns, rotating dials showing the depth of water.
 The rotor is free to rotate as the instrument is lowered, but when the line is drawn up a locking piece drops down and holds it in place.
 The lead weight has a depression in the bottom into which wax can be poured.
 By examining the wax, the sailor may be able to identify the nature of the seabed, for example, if it is sandy.

 In 1905 the company was incorporated as a limited company (Ltd).

 The firm was based at 58 Oxford Street, Digbeth, Birmingham.
 The factory was built for Thomas Walker & Son by Buckland & Farmer of Birmingham in 1912.
 It is a Grade II 'Listed building'.

 In 2002 Lilley & Gillie Ltd, manufacturer of magnetic compasses, acquired Thomas Walker & Son Ltd (Walker Marine), adding Walker's electromechanical speed logs and anemometers to the firm's list of products.
 The name continued to trade, as it had since 1838, under the brand name Walker Marine.